jrief/django-entangled/README.md

 `EntangledModelFormMixin` then builds the `Meta`-option `fields`, otherwise required.
 Therefore you should not use `fields` to declare this list, but rather rely on `entangled_fields` and `untangled_fields`.

-We can use this form in any Django detail view.
-A typical use-case, is the built-in Django ModelAdmin:
+We can use this form in any Django form view.
+A typical use-case, is the built-in Django `ModelAdmin`:

 ```python
 from django.contrib import admin